todiane/todiane/README.md

-- 👋 Hi, I’m Diane Corriette @toDianeDev - I love all things WordPress related
+- 👋 Hi, I’m Diane Corriette @toDianeDev - I love all things WordPress and Django related
 - :point_up_2: Installed WordPress websites from 2009-2017.
-Restarted in 2022.
+I build and sell websites.
 - 👀 Currently completing a Full Stack Software Developer course 🤪
 - 💞️ Happy to collaborate on Open Source projects, Hackathons and anything related to women in tech